dotlang/language/README.md

 ###assert
 ```
-AssertStmt = 'assert' condition [':' expression]
+AssertStmt = 'assert' condition [':' exception]
 ```
 - Assert makes sure the given `condition` is satisfied.
 - If condition is not satisfied, it will throw an exception (exception is a built-in type).
 This will exit current function and outer functions, until it is expected.
-- You can return an exception directly too: `return exception(1,2,3)`
+- In order to keep code more readable, you can not return an exception directly.
 - There is no `throw` keyword and this is the only way to cause exception.
 - Output of any function is automatically updated with `| exception`.
 - You can use `assert false, X` to create exception and return from current method immediately.